camillegaanan/CED-CRNN/README.md

 And run the command `python crnn_ced.py`.
 If no module found error occurred, install the packages while the virtual environment is still activated using the `pip install` command.

 This will generate a link in your command line.
 Follow that link to run the GUI of the system.

+## Acknowledgement
+This software is based on the public repository of [Arthur Flôr](https://github.com/arthurflor23/handwritten-text-recognition).